On convergence rate for Erlang--Sevastyanov type models with infinitely many servers

 where \(\mu^{x}_t\) is the distribution of \(X_t\) with the initial value \(x\), \(\mu\) is the unique stationary measure of the process, and \(\|\cdot \|_{TV}\) is the total variation distance. \end{Theorem} {\bf Remark 1}.
-The condition (\ref{aslambda}) used here is a bit more precise than in \cite{Ver-QS} and it fits some further possible generalizations.
-For any particular value of \(k>0\), the bound (\ref{esti}) with {\em some} \(m\) and \(a\) is valid for any \(C_0\) large enough.
-The details will be given in a further work.
-Note that the strong Markov property follows for our system similarly to \cite{Davis}; the full details will be also provided in further publications.
-Uniqueness of stationary distribution is one of the statements of the Theorem.
-It is likely that the assumption (\ref{ash2}) on \(\lambda_0(\cdot)\) may be considerably relaxed; this is also the subject for a further work.
+The condition (\ref{aslambda}) used here is a bit more precise than in \cite{Ver-QS}; probably it may allow some further generalizations.
+For any \(k>0\), the bound (\ref{esti}) with {\em some} \(m\) and \(a\) is valid for any \(C_0\) which is large enough.
+Recall that strong Markov property holds true for our system, see \cite{Davis}.
+Uniqueness of stationary distribution as well as its existence is a part of the statement of the Theorem.

 ~